Friday, October 17, 2025

 If so, what kind?
 There are three basic types—whiteface, auguste and character.

-A recognizable contemporary whiteface clown might be “Puddles,” a tall, imposing clown who sings weepy power ballads and does some physical comedy and mimed tragicomic drama.
+A recognizable contemporary whiteface clown might be “Puddles,” a tall, imposing clown who sings power ballads in an extraordinary baritone and does some physical comedy and mimed tragicomic drama.
 Puddles’ outfit—a loose, flowing tunic with big buttons and ruffled collar—recalls the Pierrot costume from the Italian commedia dell’arte traditions of the 16th and 17th century, widely accepted as the progenitor of modern clowning.
 His face is painted white with bold eyebrows, teardrops and red mouth accents—classic whiteface.

 Bozo the Clown is a readily recognizable auguste from my generation.
 An auguste often has flesh-tone skin with exaggerated features (big red nose, painted mouth and bushy blue eyebrows in Bozo’s case) rather than full whiteface.
 The auguste's clown suit augers more toward the playful than the elegant, and the mannerisms tend to be silly and bumbling, geared toward children’s humor rather than, for instance, the pathos of Puddles’ Pity Party.